Narrative by Alistair Macnab; Edited by Fred Henderson

 Andrew Weir was born in Kirkcaldy, Scotland on 24th April 1865 and after an education in the town’s High School he joined a local bank.
 In 1885 he moved to Glasgow where he briefly joined a shipowner’s office before establishing his own firm – Andrew Weir & Company, to purchase the 24 year old sailing ship Willowbank.
-Weir’s company was remarkably successful during the latter years of the 19th Century; prior to the events covered in these seven chapters printed here in Ships Nostalgia.
+Weir’s company was remarkably successful during the latter years of the 19th Century; prior to the events covered in these fourteen chapters printed here in Ships Nostalgia.

 In 1896 Andrew Weir moved to London and began converting his fleet from sail to steam.
 During the First World War he was asked to produce a report on the commercial organization of the supply branches of the army.
 Weir recommended the appointment of a Surveyor-General of Supply, with a seat on the Army Council, to take on the task of supplying the army with all its stores and equipment other than munitions.
 His recommendations were accepted and he was given the job.

 In January 1919, after the war had ended he was appointed Minister of Munitions to close down the supply operation and dispose of unwanted materiel.
 He remained in office until March 1921.
 For his services Weir was raised to the peerage, as Baron Inverforth, of Southgate in the County of Middlesex, and received the American Distinguished Service Medal.

 Inverforth continued to go to his shipping company offices four days a week, into his ninety-first year.
 He died at his home in Hampstead on 17 September 1955.
 During his long period in office he created an unusual, major British shipping company; its routes covering the World in a unique hybrid of liner services and connecting charter voyages, but its ships rarely touched British ports, except to return for special surveys or major overhauls.